jessefreeman/GameCreator/Docs/Tools/SFXTool.md

 6. Mutate - Randomize the current SFX properties.

-7. Sounds - Select from a list of sound effect templates.
+7. Sounds - Select from a list of sound effect and instrument templates.

-8. Instruments - Select from a list of instrument templates.

-9. Settings - manually alter a SFX’s properties.
+8. Settings - manually alter a SFX’s properties.

 While most of these buttons are straightforward to use, the last 3 buttons change the SFX Editor functionality.
 These buttons toggle between the Sound/Instrument templates and editing the currently loaded sound effect's settings.